-RUCON Student Health Records and Medical Document Manager
+RUSON Student Health Records and Medical Document Manager (CastleBranch)

-The College of Nursing has requirements that all students must adhere to.
-Once students submit the background check, they will be set up in Medical Document Manger in order to submit required health documents.
+The School of Nursing has requirements that all students must adhere to.
+Once students submit the background check, they will be set up in Medical Document Manger (Castle Branch account called the tracker) in order to submit items required.